Presencial, Online, Streaming

 • Financial due diligence: Assessment of financial statements, cash flow analysis, financial ratios and their application in company valuation.

-• Tax due diligence: Analysis of the company’s tax situation, identification of tax risks and tax planning.
+• Tax due diligence: Analysis of the company’s tax position, identification of tax risks and tax planning.

 • Legal due diligence: Assessment of contracts, regulatory compliance, analysis of legal risks and legal procedures.

-• Labor due diligence: Assessment of the company’s labor situation, compliance with labor regulations, analysis of labor risks and human resources management.
+• Labour due diligence: Assessment of the company’s labour situation, compliance with labour regulations, analysis of labour risks and human resources management.

 • Case studies: Practical examples of due diligence in companies, analysis of real cases and discussion of results.